imagej/imagej.github.io/_pages/news/2011-03-07-new-fiji-release-madison.md

 A bug was fixed which prevented MBF plugins from being compiled and run on the fly when a .java file was present in a subdirectoy of Fiji.app/plugins/.

-Register&gt;Transform Virtual Stack Slices got a checkbox to toggle interpolation.
+{% include bc path="Register | Transform Virtual Stack Slices" %} got a checkbox to toggle interpolation.
 Thanks to Stephan Saalfeld.

 The Script\_Editor can export scripts bundled in .jar files for other Fiji users to install and run.